Here’s How Giving Tuesday Could Help You Come Tax Time

 Even if you’re not getting a tax break out of it, you might still consider donating to a favorite charity.
 But how can you make sure you’re donating to a worthy cause?

-The biggest and most popular charities in the U.S. include the United Way, Feeding America, the Salvation Army and Habitat for Humanity — all of which contribute at least 80% of funds they raise to the needy, with less than 20% going to overhead.
+The biggest and most popular charities in the U.S. include United Way, Feeding America, the Salvation Army and Habitat for Humanity — all of which contribute at least 80% of funds they raise to those in need, with less than 20% going to overhead.
 (That’s not as easy as it might sound.
-Even charities have to pay actual human employees and fundraisers to make the magic happen.)
+Even charities have to pay employees and for fundraisers to make the magic happen).

 Maybe you’d prefer to donate to a local charity or a more specific cause, though.